serebrov/vimrc/README.md

 Open the popup without selecting the first item: <C-N><C-P> (will actually select the first item and then un-select it).

-## Insert-mode complete whole lines
+## Insert mode complete whole lines

 Complete whole lines with `<C-X><C-L>`: